MattFisher/numpy/doc/source/reference/arrays.datetime.rst

 :ref:`time unit <arrays.dtypes.timeunits>`.
 The date units are years ('Y'), months ('M'), weeks ('W'), and days ('D'), while the time units are hours ('h'), minutes ('m'), seconds ('s'), milliseconds ('ms'), and some additional SI-prefix seconds-based units.

-The `datetime64` data type also accepts the string "NAT", in any combination of lowercase/uppercase letters, for a "Not A Time" value.
+The `datetime64` data type also accepts three special strings, in any combination of lowercase/uppercase letters: "NAT" for a "Not A Time" value, "today" for today's date in local time, and "now" for the current UTC time.

 .. admonition:: Example